Kiran Kui

 Binta Barry

 Binta Barry joined Tufts CTSI in November 2020.
-In her role as Senior Project Manager, Binta manages the Collaboration for Research Equity, Sustainability, and Trust (CREST).
-Binta previously worked for the Alzheimer’s Association, MA/NH Chapter for almost 4 years, where she was responsible for coordinating and delivering education programs relevant to Alzheimer’s disease and caregiving, … Continued
+In her role as Senior Project Manager, Binta manages CREST.
+Binta previously worked for the Alzheimer’s Association, MA/NH Chapter for almost 4 years, where she was responsible for coordinating and delivering education programs relevant to Alzheimer’s disease and caregiving, focusing primarily on diverse audiences in the Greater … Continued

 Linda Hudson